A visual introduction to information theory: Channels

 \subsection{Maximizing information throughput}

-If all channel inputs are 1) equally noisy and 2) have outputs that overlap with the outputs from other inputs equally, then a uniform distribution over the inputs will maximize the amount of information the channel transmits.
-There may also be other input distributions which transmit the same amount of information, but redistributing probability cannot lower noise (since all inputs are equally noisy), and any information transmission gains had by decreasing the overlap at certain outputs will be offset by increased overlap at other outputs.
+If all channel inputs 1) have equally noisy outputs and 2) have outputs that overlap with the outputs from other inputs equally, then a uniform distribution over the inputs will maximize the amount of information the channel transmits.
+This is because when all inputs have equally noisy outputs, $H(\yrv \mid \xrv)$ is independent of the input distribution, so maximizing $I(\xrv; \yrv) = H(\yrv) - H(\yrv \mid \xrv)$ reduces to maximizing $H(\yrv)$.
+When outputs also overlap equally, the symmetry ensures that a uniform input distribution achieves this maximum.

 In the more general case, both of these conditions will not be met, which leads to the questions: 1) What are the optimal input distribution(s) $\mathbf{p}_{\xrv}^*$ for maximizing the channel's information throughput?
 2) How much information will the channel be able to transmit if this optimal input distribution is used?
 The answer to the latter question is called the \textbf{channel capacity} and is denoted by $C$.